microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.4.md

 ### Faster Declaration Emit

 TypeScript now caches whether internal symbols are accessible in different contexts, along with how specific types should be printed.
-These changes can improve TypeScript's general performance in code with fairly complex types, and is especially observed when emitting `.d.ts` files under the `--declaration` flag.
+These changes can improve TypeScript's general performance in code with fairly complex types, and is especially observed when emitting `.d.ts` files under the [`declaration`](/tsconfig#declaration) flag.

 [See more details here](https://github.com/microsoft/TypeScript/pull/43973).